 St. John Brebeuf School offers a supervised Before and After School Care (BASC) program to all registered students.
 This program is optional and begins the first full day of school and runs until the last full day of the school year.
 The hours of operation are 7:30 a.m. - 8:20 a.m. and 3:20 p.m. - 5:30 p.m. each full school day (the program does not operate during Christmas or spring break or in July and August).
 These hours are extended for 2 p.m. early dismissal days.
 Students participating in the program must be signed in and out by their parent/guardian.
 Parents may phone the office before 3:00 p.m. daily and ask to have their child put in the after school program.
-For their safety, children in grade K to 8 who are not in the after school program and are not picked up by 3:30 p.m. will be placed in the after school program and parents will be charged the after school program fee.
+For their safety, children in grade K to 8 who are not in the after school program and parents will be charged the after school program fee.